 The copyright note 'all rights reserved' is often added to original creative works like paintings, song lyrics, business logos, magazines, comics, and many more to show that the creator or copyright holder retains full ownership and control over the work.
 It is like a warning to customers that no part of the work may be reproduced, distributed, or used in any way without getting consent from the creator.

 In the UK, creative works are immediately protected the moment they are produced or released, so adding the All Rights Reserved tag is not legally required and there is no obligation to include it.
-However, while the tag may seem unnecessary, it is still always advisable to include it to serve as a clear, visible reminder that you retain full control over the work.
+However, while the tag may seem unnecessary, it is still always advisable to include it as a way to protect your intellectual property.

 Where does the term originate from?